Carl Ferdinand Cori: Education and early life

-Carl was the son of Carl Isidor Cori (1865, Brüx [], Bohemia, Austrian Empire1954, Vienna), a zoologist, and Maria Cori (née Lippich; 1870, Graz1922, Prague), a daughter of the Italian-Bohemian/Austrian physician Ferdinand Lippich (1838, Padua1913, Prague).
+Carl Ferdinand Cori was born on December 5, 1896, in Prague, Austria-Hungary (now the Czech Republic).
+Carl was the son of Carl Isidor Cori (1865, Brüx – 1954, Vienna), a zoologist, and Maria Cori (née Lippich; 1870, Graz – 1922, Prague), a daughter of the Italian-Bohemian/Austrian/Slovenian /Hungarian physician Ferdinand Lippich (1838, Padua – 1913, Prague).

 The Cori family came from the Papal State (later the Roman Republic, today's Central Italy) to the royal Bohemian crownland, (Monarchical Austria at the end of the 17th century).
 Carl Ferdinand's grandfather Eduard Cori (1812–1889) was an administrative officer and beekeeper in Brüx, and his grandmother was Rosina Trinks (?–1909).
-Carl Ferdinand's younger sister Margarete Cori (born 1905) was a lecturer in Prague and the wife of the Bohemian geneticist Felix Mainx (1900, Prague1983, Vienna).
+Carl Ferdinand's younger sister Margarete Cori (born 1905) was a lecturer in Prague and the wife of the Bohemian geneticist Felix Mainx (1900, Prague – 1983, Vienna).

 He grew up in Trieste, where his father Carl Isidor was the director of the Marine Biological Station.
 In late 1914 the Cori family moved to Prague and Carl entered the medical school of Charles University in Prague.
 While studying there he met his future wife Gerty Theresa Radnitz.
 He was drafted into the Austro-Hungarian Army and served in the ski corps, and later was transferred to the sanitary corps, for which he set up a laboratory in Trieste.
 At the end of the war Carl completed his studies, graduating with Gerty in 1920.
 Carl and Gerty married that year and worked together in clinics in Vienna.
 Their only child, Tom, married Anne, a daughter of the American constitutional lawyer and anti-feminist Phyllis Schlafly.

 Career

 Carl was invited to Graz to work with Otto Loewi to study the effect of the vagus nerve on the heart (Loewi would receive the Nobel Prize in Physiology or Medicine in 1936 for this work).
 While Carl was in Graz, Gerty remained in Vienna.
-A year later Carl was offered a position at the State Institute for the Study of Malignant Diseases (now Roswell Park Comprehensive Cancer Center) in Buffalo, New York and the Coris moved to Buffalo, New York.
+A year later Carl was offered a position at the State Institute for the Study of Malignant Diseases (now Roswell Park Comprehensive Cancer Center) in Buffalo, New York, and the Coris moved to Buffalo.
 In 1928, they became naturalized citizens of the United States.

-While at the Institute the Coris’ research focused on carbohydrate metabolism, leading to the definition of the Cori cycle in 1929.
+While at the Institute the Coris' research focused on carbohydrate metabolism, leading to the definition of the Cori cycle in 1929.
 In 1931, Carl accepted a position at the Washington University School of Medicine in St. Louis, Missouri.
 Carl joined as professor of pharmacology and in 1942 was made professor of biochemistry.
 In St. Louis, the Coris continued their research on glycogen and glucose and began to describe glycogenolysis, identifying and synthesizing the important enzyme glycogen phosphorylase.
 For these discoveries, they received the Nobel Prize in Physiology or Medicine in 1947, making them the third ever married couple to win the Nobel Prize.